 Behind the scenes at the government center is a dedicated group of employees who bring in revenue from a variety of federal, state and local sources: the Grants Department.

 “A lot of the work we do is with the front-line departments who work firsthand with tribal members,” said Grants Director Ramona Bird.

 The department consists of Ramona, Grant Writer Mike Fahey and Compliance Officer Brittany Wind.

-The Grants Department is part of the Department of Administration, which is under the leadership of Commissioner of Administration Shelly Diaz and Assistant Commissioner Tiger Brown Bull.
-(For a story on Tiger, see page 4.)
+The Grants Department is part of the Department of Administration, which is under the leadership of the Commissioner and Assistant Commissioner of Administration.

 Most tribes have a single grant writer if they’re lucky, but Mille Lacs Band leaders decided to create the Grants Department to ensure that the tribe was in compliance with existing grants and also to pursue additional funding.

 Ramona has been Grants Director for two and a half years and was a grant writer before that.
 She is Ojibwe/Cree originally from Manitoba, Canada, and is a tribal member of the Peguis First Nation.
 She spent 10 years as a senior policy analyst with the Manitoba Department of Conservation working on aboriginal and treaty rights, where she honed her writing skills preparing briefing notes, speaking notes and advisory notes for the Minis- ter of Conservation — the equivalent of the DNR Commissioner in Minnesota.